STEMSmartLabs/Arduino-EK-R4-Experiment-Kit/README.md

 ## External Grove Ports:

-The **Arduino EK AI & IoT Kit** offers **External Grove Ports** that make it easy to connect additional sensors and modules.
+The **Arduino EK R4 Experiment Kit** offers **External Grove Ports** that make it easy to connect additional sensors and modules.
 We also support breadboarding via external port.
 This enables users to go beyond the pre-mounted components and experiment with new ideas, custom circuits, or external I2C devices.

 ## What You Can Do: